jonkpirateboy/Snap/README.md

 ![Screenshot of the web UI](assets/screenshot.jpg)

-If you want to have a web UI for the settings run this command:
+If you want to have a web UI for the price and settings run this command:

 `crontab -e`